One Pot Delight—Crafting the Perfect Seafood “Marry Me” Pasta

 The Seafood

 Many variations of seafood can be used here.
-I’m using cod fillets and mini shrimp, but you can also use different white fish, larger shrimp, and even include other seafood.
+I’m using cod fillets and mini shrimp, but you can also use different white fish like tilapia, larger shrimp either whole or cut into bite sized pieces, and even include other seafood.
 Scallops would be a great addition!

-To prep the fish, simply cut into 1/2 inch cubes to make bite size pieces and set aside.
+To prep the fish, simply cut the cod fillets into 1/2 inch cubes to make bite size pieces and set aside.
 If using frozen mini shrimp, defrost in cool water, drain, and set aside.

 Melt some butter in a pot or pan on medium heat.
 Add cod and cook about halfway before adding mini shrimp.
-Season with salt and pepper and sauce gently until cooked through, once the shrimp it pink and opaque it’s ready!
-Set aside until ready.
+Season with salt and pepper and mix gently until cooked through, once the shrimp it pink and opaque it’s ready!
+Set aside until it’s ready to be used.

 The Pasta